My Culture Taught Me Sex is for Putas — Here's How I’m Unlearning Shame

 Dr. Janet Brito, Certified Sex Therapist and Sexual Health Educator, Hawaii

-I'm the CEO of the Hawaii Center for Sexual Relationship Health, a therapeutic sex-positive practice devoted to helping people manage difficult aspects of their sexuality, gender, and reproductive health.
-While in this role I now mostly focus on program development, supervision, and management, I still wear a clinical hat, providing sex therapy for individuals and couples.
-I also run the Sexual Health School, which is an online training program for individuals who want to be trained in sex therapy.
+I'm the CEO of the Hawaii Center for Sexual Relationship Health, a therapeutic sex-positive practice devoted to helping people manage difficult aspects of their sexuality, gender and reproductive health.
+While in this role I now mostly focus on programme development, supervision, and management, I still wear a clinical hat, providing sex therapy for individuals and couples.
+I also run the Sexual Health School, which is an online training programme for individuals who want to be trained in sex therapy.

 For some people, the struggle isn’t around their sexual orientation but rather their preferences.
 They might feel a lot of shame around being aroused by something atypical, wanting a threesome, or exploring a polyamorous relationship.
 There's so much shame around doing things that are nontraditional, and there's a lot of unnecessary pain caused by the scripts imposed on us.